 to ensure freedom of movement in the KFOR area of responsibility, organizing and conducting mine safety measures in the interests of both KFOR forces and the local population, demining and disposal of explosive devices, and other engineering tasks throughout KFOR area of responsibility.

-NATO TRAINING AND ADVISORY MISSION IN ISLAMIC REPUBLIC OF AFGHANISTAN – “RESOLUTE SUPPORT” (RSM)
+NATO MISSION IN ISLAMIC REPUBLIC OF AFGHANISTAN – “RESOLUTE SUPPORT” (RSM)

 NATO RESPONSE FORCE (NRF)

-Ukraine is the first country among NATO’s partners have joined NRF.
-Since 2010, the units of Ukraine’s Armed Forces are on duty in NRF.
+Ukraine is the first country among NATO’s Partners. which joined the NRF.
+Since 2010, the units of Ukraine’s Armed Forces are continuously on a stand-by duty in the NRF.

-Also, Ukraine is the first country among NATO’s partners to have certified a unit of Special Operations Forces in 2019 to participate in the NRF in 2020.
+In addition, Ukraine is the first country among NATO’s Partners to have certified a unit of Special Operations Forces in 2019 to participate in the NRF.

-Preparation and participation of the Ukraine’s Armed Forces in NATO’s collective training events and exercises allow for an increased level of training and interoperability of military authorities and units to action as part of multinational groups.
+Preparation and participation of the Ukraine’s Armed Forces in NATO collective training events and exercises allow for an increased level of training and interoperability of military authorities and units to act within multinational task forces.

-Since 2015, there has been a positive trend in the number of NATO exercises, in which staff officers and units of Ukraine’s Armed Forces have participated as observers and participants.
-The Armed Forces of Ukraine participated in 5 NATO exercises in 2018 and in 6 – in 2019.
-In 2020, Ukraine plan to participate in 7 NATO exercises.
+Since 2015, there has been a positive trend in the number of NATO exercises, in which staff officers and units of the Armed Forces of Ukraine have participated as observers and participants.
+The Armed Forces of Ukraine participated in 5 NATO exercises in 2018 and in 6 – in 2019, 1 – in 2020 (due to the pandemic of COVID-19).
+In 2021, Ukraine plans to participate in

-It should be noted that in addition to NATO’s collective training events and exercises, Ukraine participates in multinational exercises with Alliance countries, as well as organizes such exercises in its territory.
+It should be noted that in addition to NATO’s collective training events and exercises, Ukraine participates in multinational exercises with individual Allies, as well as organizes such exercises in own territory.
 Over the past two years, the number of such exercises with participation of the Ukraine’s Armed Forces has exceeded 30 per year.

-NATO exercises are those exercises that are included to Military Training and Exercise Programme 2020-2024: Open To Partners And Non-NATO Entities Portion (МТЕР ОТР).
+NATO exercises are those exercises that are included into Military Training and Exercise Programme: Open to Partners and Non-NATO Entities Portion (МТЕР ОТР).